RITIK100/practical.md/practical.md

     5. Enter number: 72
     Average = 57.60

-# PRACTICAL 14.
-Write a C Program to accept Sorted Array and do Search using Binary Search .
+# 14. Write a C Program to accept Sorted Array and do Search using Binary Search .

      #include<stdio.h>
     int main()